kovaltine/pomodoro/README.md

 The website should be used with a modern browser.
 The code should be ready to deploy on a server.

+# Next steps for this version
+- attribute resources
+- add '0' to the numbers that are single digit
+- add a different "digital" font for the timer
+- improve appearance, maybe with a colour scheme

 # Future Features

 Future editions of the pomodoro timer will include the following: